Doolittle’s 22 points carry Oklahoma over Texas 72-62

 The Sooners (11-3, 2-0 Big 12) seized control with an 11-2 run that built a 61-53 lead with just over five minutes to play.
 De’Vion Harmon capped the burst with a three-point play off a driving layup when he blew past a defender for an off-balance shot.

 Texas (10-4) fell to 0-2 in the Big 12 for the first time under coach Shaka Smart and the first time since 2014.
-Texas rallied that season to finish third in the league but hasn’t finished that high since then.
-Smart’s teams have finished no higher than fourth and the Longhorns have missed the NCAA Tournament two of the last three seasons.
+Texas rallied that season to finish third in the league.

 BIG PICTURE